-Parts III and IV consider, respectively, substantive rights under the Due Process Clause and equality rights under the Equal Protection Clause, both of which appear in the Fourteenth Amendment.
+Parts III and IV consider those Fourteenth Amendment rights.
 But even that straightforward statement requires clarification.
 Part III's consideration of "substantive rights under the Due Process Clause" is not a complete examination of all such rights.
 As noted earlier, it does not examine particular Bill of Rights provisions (e.g., the Fourth Amendment right against unreasonable searches) that are included, or "incorporated," within the "liberty" the Due Process Clause protects.
 (However, Part III does examine the incorporation process itself.)
-Instead, this book's discussion of "due process" rights focuses mainly on so-called "unenumerated" rights-the rights that are not textually provided in the Bill of Rights, but that the Court has found implicit in the idea of the "liberty" due process protects: rights to family relationships, privacy, sexual autonomy, abortion, and, for a period in our history, economic liberty.
+Instead, this book's discussion of due process rights focuses mainly on "unenumerated" rights - the rights that are not textually provided in the Bill of Rights, but that the Court has found implicit in the idea of the "liberty" due process protects: rights to family relationships, privacy, sexual autonomy, and, for periods in our history, economic liberty and abortion.

-As you'll see when you read these materials, this book organizes the modern due process cases chronologically, to allow you to observe the evolution of the Court's methodologies for identifying the existence of a due process right and deciding whether the challenged government action violates that right.
-The modern Court has been unable to coalesce around a single approach to due process cases.
-The book presents cases illustrating the varied and changing approaches the justices have taken to those questions.
+As you'll see when you read these materials, this book organizes the due process cases chronologically, to allow you to observe the evolution of the Court's methodologies for identifying the existence of a due process right and deciding whether the challenged government action violates that right.
+The modern Court has been unable to coalesce around a single approach to due process issues.
+The book presents cases illustrating the varied and changing approaches the Justices have taken to those issues.